Different names for Pleats in fabric

 Pin all the pleats – Use plenty of pins to pin the pleats together.Use the pins vertically.
 If there are two folds together as in an inverted pleat, use one each on either side o the folds.

 Basting is an optional step which you should do if you feel even a small doubt that you will bungle when sewing.
-Basting stitches can be easily removed ( use a stitch length of 4-5) and saves you lots of time you will be spending removing the stitches if somehow the pleats shifted despite of the pins.
+Basting stitches can be easily removed (use a stitch length of 4-5) and saves you lots of time that you will be spending removing the stitches if somehow the pleats shifted despite of the pins.
 The basting stitches should be done 1/4 inch from the fabric edge.
 Learn more about basting stitches here.